kw105/Udacity_Machine_Learning/README.md

-# Udacity_Machine_Learning
+# Machine Learning Engineer Nanodegree
-This repository contains all the projects as part of the Udacity Machine Learning Nanodegree curriculum.
+This repository contains all the projects for the Udacity Machine Learning Nanodegree curriculum.